vittau/blog/_posts/2017-07-15-why-is-there-something-instead-of-nothing.markdown

 <!--more-->

-While I have completely given up trying to wrap my head around what "nothing" is, I decided to turn my attention to "something".
+While I have completely given up trying to wrap my head around what "<a href="https://www.livescience.com/28132-what-is-nothing-physicists-debate.html" target="_blank">nothing</a>" is, I decided to turn my attention to "something".
 Is "something" finite?
 That would be rather odd, because that would imply "something" else outside.
 Or "nothing".
 I'm a computer science dude after all, so I'll give you my theory, based on <a href="https://en.wikipedia.org/wiki/Entropy_(information_theory)" target="_blank">information entropy</a>, on why I believe infinite "something" is actually possible and quite plausible.

 But first, let me digress a little bit, it should be worthwile for my point.
 Hopefully.